Cuban art: The new art

+Subsequently, a second and third generation emerge in context.
+Artists within the second generation are Consuelo Castañeda, Gustavo Ramón Acosta, Humberto Castro, Moisés Finalé, Magdalena Campos, José Franco, Carlos Alberto García, Antonio Eligio Fernández, and Marta María Pérez.

 This age of artists was dedicated to people who were willing to take risks in their art and truly express themselves, rather than to express things that supported the political movement.
 While looking at the art of the 1980s we see a trend in the use of the shape of Cuba itself as inspiration for art.
 One-piece, Immediately Geographic by artist Florencio Gelabert Soto, is a sculpture in the shape of Cuba but is broken into many pieces.
 One interpretation could reflect the still unequal treatment towards artists, and the repression they were under.
 A movement that mirrored this artistic piece was underway in which the shape of Cuba became a token in the artwork in a phase known as "tokenization".
 This artwork often combined the shape of the island of Cuba with other attributes of the nation, such as the flag.
 By combining the various symbols of Cuba the artists were proudly proclaiming 'this is who we are'.
 Some art critics and historians however will argue that this was partially due to the isolated nature of the island, and that use of the island in artwork represented a feeling of being alone; as with all art, the intention of the artist can have many interpretations.

 By the middle of the 1980s, another group of artists sought a more explicit political responsibility to "revive the mess", "revive the confusion", as Aldo Menendez incorporated into his 1988 installation.
 Accompanying Menéndez's installation was a note: "As you can see, this work is almost blank.
 I could only start it due to the lack of materials.
 Please help me."
 Here is the Cuban humor, the photo, "perhaps the most quintessentially Cuban expression".